 “Those who defend our country and conduct the most dangerous missions to protect our way of life deserve the best medical care.
 We as a society owe it to them, and until we advance this field, we won’t live up to our responsibility.”

-To fill that gap, Dr. Edlow, who is also a Chen Institute Mass General Research Scholar, and his team embarked on a pioneering study to understand the effects of repeated blast exposure on SOF brain health and inform the development of a diagnostic test, since typical MRI scans cannot detect these injuries.
+To fill that gap, Dr. Edlow, who is also a Chen Institute MGH Research Scholar 2023-2028, and his team embarked on a pioneering study to understand the effects of repeated blast exposure on SOF brain health and inform the development of a diagnostic test, since typical MRI scans cannot detect these injuries.
 Called ReBlast, the two-year study surveyed 30 active-duty SOF personnel about their blast exposures and conducted cutting-edge imaging tests at Mass General’s Athinoula A. Martinos Center for Biomedical Imaging.
 The University of South Florida’s Institute of Applied Engineering coordinated and managed the study, which U.S. Special Operations Command (USSOCOM) funded.

 What Dr. Edlow found was that these Operators reported extraordinary levels of blast exposure — much more than he and his team originally anticipated.
 And, the higher an individual’s level of reported blast exposure, the more likely they were to have changes in the brain’s structure, function and inflammatory response.
 In addition, the more blast exposure someone reported, the more likely they were to report a decreased quality of life, which can include trouble sleeping and difficulties with family relationships.